-These consolidated financial statements have been prepared on a historical cost basis, except for deferred consideration classified as other financial liabilities, which is recognized at amortized cost and financial instruments classified as financial instruments at fair value through profit and loss, which are stated at their fair value.
+These consolidated financial statements have been prepared on a historical cost basis, except for deferred consideration classified as other financial liabilities, which were recognized at amortized cost and financial instruments classified at fair value through profit or loss, which are stated at their fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.